mrmichaelgallen/Project/readme.md

 This is my repository for ideas that I want to develop.

 #### Fun Ideas
-* Webscrapper for GarminConnect DataSet
+* Webscrapper for GarminConnect DataSet for my health activities and races
 * Webscrapper to grap latest APOD photos and download
 * A image file renaming program with GUI (Like a friend created for me back when digital photography started.
 * 30 Day Coding Challenge?